matuteiglesias/journal/content/Teaching/2025-03-12_Developed_Framework_for_Jupyter_Notebook_Exercises.md

 **🕒 20:55–21:25**
 **🏷️ Labels**: Jupyter Notebooks, Education, Python, Automation, Exercise Design
 **📂 Project**: Teaching
-**⭐ Priority**: MEDIUM

 ### Session Goal:
-The session aimed to develop a structured framework for creating educational [[Jupyter]] Notebooks, focusing on problem definition, code integration, and pedagogical clarity.
+The session aimed to develop a structured framework for creating educational [[Jupyter]] Notebooks, focusing on problem definition, code [[integration]], and pedagogical clarity.

 ### Key Activities:
 - Successfully reset a [[Git]] repository to a stable state, ensuring a clean working environment for development.